Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 550 West Willow Grove Avenue, Philadelphia

-The Wissahickon Skating Club was founded in 1954 by a group of Chestnut Hill families who wanted an ice skating facility in their their community.
-Although the youth and adult figure skating and hockey programs require a membership to the club, there are regular public skating sessions at the rink!
+The Wissahickon Skating Club was founded in 1954 by several Chestnut Hill families who wanted a local ice skating facility.
+Although most of their youth and adult figure skating and hockey programs require a membership to the club, Wissahickon’s Learn to Play Hockey and group ice skating lessons are publicly available.
+In addition, there are regular public skating sessions at the rink.

 Lead photo courtesy of iStock.
-Beth Gilbert-Crowell contributed to this article.
+Beth Gilbert-Crowell and Becky Ormsbee contributed to this article.

 Contributing Writer